 Hello, I’m Julie.

-I’m a civil servant by day, and a writer by night (like a less heroic, non-bodysuit-wearing version of Batman).
+I’m a civil servant by day, and a writer by night (like Batman, minus the heroism and the cool gadgets).

 Oh, and I’m based in Belfast.
 Which is a great place to live most of the time.

 Some more stuff about me (for the bored or curious among you):

 I love books, movies and cats.
 And you – if you love those things too.

 I’ve worked as a PA to a PA, an arts officer and an editor.

 I spent three years working on the London 2012 Olympic and Paralympic Games, but I still know very little about sport.

 I practiced mindfulness meditation before it was cool (or annoying – depending on your point of view).